them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.9.3 =
+* Bugfix for post revisions: Don't overwrite invoice and quote titles with current date on save
+* Make "fix_invoices" function public and add info with actual link to the dashboard widget instead of the JS console output
+* Confirm that a "fix_invoices" update has been executed
+* Upgrade third-party dependencies

 = 1.9.2 =
 * Invoice and Quote number formatting: Use current date instead of post date if the post is unpublished